softpano/admutils/README.md

 # "Back to basics" -- Softpanorama collection of potentially useful simple sysadmin utilities

-<p>This project is about publishing of a set of sysadmin utilities that help to administer Unix server in a "classic" way.
-They were written by me over the years and are of
+<p>This project is about publishing of a set of sysadmin utilities that help to administer Unix server in a "classic" way: using bash and small scripts or programs that perform some limited, well defined functions.

+<p>This approach is opposite to Ansible, Puppet and friends which reintroduced IBM JCL into Unix environment.

-varying quality and usefulness.
+They were written by me over the years and are of varying quality and usefulness.
 You can view them as a kind of my personal protest against the overcomplexity of the current sysadmin environment.
 Now there are many tools available to make simple tasks complex and complex unsolvable.
 Generally system administration formally moves to the "Windows-way" of doing things -- providing GUI and "blackboxing" internals.
 Many DevOps toys can be viewed as steps in this particular direction.
 Some new subsystems like systemd also belong to this category.
 They all have their place but they all add too much complexity and in small companies adoption of them entails significant risks.